 Once I graduated, I moved in with my dad in Lewiston, ME.
 I have to say this also taught me a lot about myself.
 Honestly, my dad is who taught me how to be a minimalist, what matters in life, and to follow my dreams.
 He supported me when I wanted to attend the Rocky Mountain School of Photography in Missoula, MT.
 There, I found so many lifelong friends and learned so much in just a quick 1/1000 shutter speed summer.
 It was the first time I had hiked mountains, unwound in hot springs, visited national parks, and been in a bike/ dog friendly community with just a sprinkle of hippy.

 Fast forward to now, I do a little bit of everything and that’s how I like it.
 I am currently a dental assistant which who would have thought right?!
-I will be starting my 200 hour yoga teacher training in August.
+I’ve began my practice as a 200 Yoga Teacher Training.
 Wine and dessert dates with my gals is probably my favorite hobby.
 Beautifully decorated coffee drinks get me through it all.
 My fingers are finally becoming callused from practicing my cute little ukulele.
 Photography is my passion.
 Singing in alleyways and harmonizing with my homies warms my heart.
-Being outdoors in the backwoods is where I feel home and I’m also planning a wedding.
-As most of you know, I’m doing so without my mom.
+Being outdoors in the backwoods is where I feel at home and Chas and I just got married.
+As most of you know, we did so without my mom.
 She’s the heart of this blog and I know that she’d be especially thrilled not having to guess what we’re up to all the time.
 My mom loved my free spirit and creativity (which I got from her).
 So I guess we have her to thank as well.